A Guide on How to Start a Business in Singapore for Foreigners

 Before you relocate and obtain your Employment Pass, it is recommended to partner with a third-party service to assist you in incorporating your business locally, including appointing a local resident director.
 Once your Employment Pass is approved and you relocate to Singapore, the directorship can be transferred.
 This is because the Employment Pass Holder can only act as a local director once their pass is issued.

-Remember that the Employment Pass needs is issued for up to two years initially and up to three years afterwards.
+Remember that the Employment Pass needs to be issued for up to two years initially and up to three years afterwards.
 You will need to renew your employment pass to continue acting as the local director.

 Unlike the Employment Pass route, incorporating your business through the EntrePass scheme means that your business doesn’t need to be incorporated first.
 You must first gain your EntrePass by meeting one of the seven criteria, such as having angel or venture-capitalist backing, having a good business and investing track record or having a research collaboration agreement with a local institution.

 Moreover, you need to submit a ten-page business plan during your application.
 Once your application is approved, you are given an Approval-In-Principle Letter (AIP) that states you need to relocate to Singapore within six months.
 Afterward, you file your company registration and inject the required capital of $1 into your corporate bank account.

 First-time EntrePass holders must renew their pass in the second year and every two years thereafter.
 There are certain renewal criteria that must be met; you will need to achieve spending that increases at least $100,000 each time of your renewal along with additional local employees at your company, as seen on the Ministry of Manpower table below:

 NO. OF YEARS YOU HAVE HELD AN ENTREPASS